runtools/run/docs/content/introduction/sharing-a-resource.md

 ### Sharing a resource

-Creating some resources is good but sharing them is even better.
+Creating some resources is good, but sharing them is even better.
 Whether publicly to the developer community or privately to your colleagues, resources benefit from sharing.

-To do so, Run can use a resource registry.
-The first to be developed is [Resdir](${RESDIR_WEBSITE_URL}), created by the same [guy](https://mvila.me) who initiated Run.
-Although still in an early stage of development, you might be quite happy to use it.
+To do this, Run can use a resource registry.
+The first to be developed is [Resdir](${RESDIR_WEBSITE_URL}), which was created by the same [guy](https://mvila.me) who initiated Run.
+Although it is still in an early stage of development, you might be quite happy to use it.

 #### Signing up

-The easiest way to access to the default registry is to use the built-in command `@registry`:
+The easiest way to access the default registry is to use the built-in command `@registry`:

 ```shell
 run @registry
 ```

-That should display the in-line help.
-To sign up, just do:
+It should be displayed the in-line help.
+To sign up, just do the following:

 ```shell
 run @registry signUp